Chinmay1297/skinet/README.md

 (click)="$event.stopPropagation()"
 ^This is used to stop propagating button click to the card (inside which the button lies) which also has a click event.

-//Commands:
-ng g environments
-^above command generates the file for saving configurations
-------------------------------------------------DOCKER-----------------------------------------------------

-(if u use docker compose down and remove the container then its gonna remove ur data along with it) so to keep your data persistent use named volumes to keep your data persistent
-(check the docker-compose.yaml file for volumes: to get an idea)

-commands used:
-docker compose down
-^ this removes the container

-docker compose up -d
-^ this starts the container by pulling redis